AhmedElabd96/systemjs/docs/errors.md

 SystemJS Error #2 occurs when a module fails to instantiate.

 This occurs when the instantiate hook returns a Promise that resolves with no value.
-This generally occurs when a module was downloaded and executed but did not call [`System.register()`](/docs/api.md#systemregisterdeps-declare) (or `define()` for AMD modules).
-To fix, ensure that the module calls System.register during its initial, top-level execution.
+This generally occurs when a module was downloaded and executed but did not call [`PentaSystem.register()`](/docs/api.md#systemregisterdeps-declare) (or `define()` for AMD modules).
+To fix, ensure that the module calls PentaSystem.register during its initial, top-level execution.

 Instantiation refers to downloading and executing the code for a module.
 The instantiation for a single module refers to an array that represents the module's dependencies, exports, and code.

 SystemJS has various methods of instantiating modules, generally involving either a `<script>` or `fetch()`.
-A module should generally call [`System.register()`](/docs/api.md#systemregisterdeps-declare) during top-level execution, as the primary means of instantiating itself.
-Custom module instantiation can be implemented by [hooking System.instantiate](/docs/hooks.md#instantiateurl-parenturl---promise).
+A module should generally call [`PentaSystem.register()`](/docs/api.md#systemregisterdeps-declare) during top-level execution, as the primary means of instantiating itself.
+Custom module instantiation can be implemented by [hooking PentaSystem.instantiate](/docs/hooks.md#instantiateurl-parenturl---promise).

 ## 3